tritonmc/triton-website/docs/concepts/patterns.md

 :::

 :::danger[Performance Considerations]
 Don't use patterns unless you really have to.
 Each pattern is checked against every message, which can hit your server performance severely.
-Use Triton placeholders when possible.
+Use Triton placeholders whenever possible.
 :::

 ## Using variables